Efficiency and thermodynamic uncertainty relations of a dynamical quantum heat engine: Introduction

-In this work, we consider a single quantum harmonic oscillator, a building block of many quantum technologies~\cite{krantz19, arrachea}, as the WM coupled to two thermal reservoirs.
-One of them is statically linked, while the other one is modulated at a frequency $\Omega$.
+In this work, we propose a physically implementable quantum thermal machine and investigate its operation.
+We consider a single quantum harmonic oscillator, a paradigmatic model and a building block of many quantum technologies~\cite{krantz19, arrachea,cavop1,cavop2,cqed1,zherbe95,blais_pra04,barzanjeh2,pontin}, as the WM coupled to two thermal reservoirs.
+One of them is statically linked, while the other one is modulated at a frequency $\Omega$ (monochromatic driving).
 Driven system-bath couplings offer enhanced design flexibility, such as the possibility to switch between regimes of quantum heat engine or refrigerator~\cite{cavaliere_prr,cavaliere_iscience}.
 Here we are interested in assessing the precision of the currents in such regimes, by studying the TURs related to the heat current and the work current (i.e., the total exchanged power).
 Via a systematic perturbative approach, we obtain expressions for the thermodynamic quantities and the TURs, that can be numerically integrated with standard techniques.
-Even though we report no violation of TURs, i.e. we do not observe values of $Q < 2$, we show that $Q$ can attain minimal values (close to 2) both in the engine and refrigerator regimes, accompanied by sizeable efficiency.
-In the limit of very small damping, simple analytical expressions for the TURs are obtained, which support our findings.\\
+Even though we report no violation of TURs, i.e., we do not observe values of $Q < 2$, we show that $Q$ can attain minimal values (close to 2) both in the engine and refrigerator regimes, accompanied by sizeable efficiency.
+Values $Q \approx 2$ are related to a nearly optimal trade-off of the three desiderata we commonly want for a heat engine (refrigerator)---finite output power (cooling power), efficiency (coefficient of performance) close to the Carnot value, and small fluctuations---as $Q$ can be explicitly written in terms of them~\cite{pietzonka18}.
+In the limit of very small damping, simple analytical expressions for the TURs are obtained, which support our findings.

-In Sec.~\ref{sec:modther} the model is illustrated, along with the definition of all thermodynamical quantities and corresponding correlators describing their fluctuations.
-We then proceed to Sec.~\ref{sec:sec3} evaluating their quantum and time averaged values in the dynamical steady state, to lowest order in the strength of the dynamical coupling.
+In Sec.~\ref{sec:modther} the model is illustrated, along with the definition of all thermodynamic quantities and corresponding correlators describing their fluctuations.
+We then evaluate their quantum and time averaged values in the dynamical steady state, to lowest order in the strength of the dynamical coupling.
 Results are reported and discussed in Sec.~\ref{sec:sec4}, and conclusions are drawn in Sec.~\ref{sec:conc}.
+Appendix~\ref{app:pert} provides details on the adopted perturbative approach, while Appendix~\ref{app:opmodes} illustrates all the possible operating modes of the proposed quantum thermal machine.